HaschekSolutions/pictshare/README.md

 - PHP 5 GD library
 - Some hostname or subdomain.
 Site might get messed up if it's not stored in the root directory of the webserver

+## Installing PictShare
+- Just unpack it on your webserver (remember, pictshare needs to be in a root directory) and it should work out of the box

 ## Coming soon
 - Restricted uploads so you can control who may upload on your instance
+- API upload via Base64 encoded images